rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Here is a story from my personal experience.
 A few years back I did a code review session with two (very capable) developers.
 I showed them one of my "bug stashes" in the project we all were contributing to.
 It had to do with a logically brittle use of inheritance.
 I demonstrated the process I go through to verify the brittle bits.
 This session was very productive, we all learned something from it, and this code was refactored later.
 Their response is something I still contemplate:  "We do not go through such steps, we just assume it will work".
-For me it was a learning experience I still think about, I realized that developers non only create code differently, but also very differently consume it.
+For me it was a learning experience I still think about, it made me realize how different our mindsets are.

 [^logicalflaws]: See [_add_blank_target Extraneous nature of abstraction](2022-08-30-code-cognitiveload.html#extraneous-nature-of-abstraction) and footnotes.

 Returning to Bob, he is a pragmatist.
 Notice that Bob has stratified all contexts he assumed relevant to Alice's finding: production issue, failing test, and theoretical.
 To Bob, a logical issue in code is just a part of life.
 "It has bugs, it's called software."
 This empirical mindset, in some ways, is healthier[^rnt].
 It is not unusual for empirical reasoning to dismiss theoretical concerns, however in this case this is likely to be wrong.
 It is hard to spot or even assess the impact of some bugs (e.g. race conditions) using testing or other observation based methods.
+The concurrency flaw Alice has identified can start manifesting itself all the sudden, this is what concurrency issues have been _observed_ to do.

 [^rnt]: I have discussed RNT (repetitive negative thinking) in my [_add_blank_target previous post](2022-08-30-code-cognitiveload.html) in my previous post.

 Carol's response suggests an empirical mindset as well.
 Carol has generalized previous observations of a working product and that generalization overrides Alice's warning bells.
 Going from specific to general is what empirical process is about.
 Proper empirical reasoning will question, even invalidate, previous "hypothesis" if new evidence provides reasons for doing so, but Alice is not providing any empirical evidence.
 Alice's argument is purely deductive, it could be helpful if she came up with a test that exposes the concurrency problem she has identified (this could be, obviously, very hard or even impossible to do).
-Rare can be easily overlooked by the empirical, rare defects in software sometimes do not stay rare for long.

 Bob: "We are starting the new frontend project, I propose we keep using XYZ PL, but maybe we could add a new library to our setup?"
 Alice: "XYZ is fundamentally broken, we should move to something sound, like Reason."